Safayet-Mahid/todo-react/README.md

 # To-Do

-This project was powered ReactJs.
+This project was powered React Js.

 ### Live Link